Olsen Gang: Germany

-In popular culture
+Norway

 The popularity of the film series inspired a Norwegian restaurant chain, Egon, with the logo alluding to Egon Olsen's iconic hat and cigar.

 Semic published five Norwegian comic albums featuring the Olsen Gang, eight original stories, starting with "Olsenbanden raner hurtigruta!" published in 1983.

 In June 2019, the Norwegian Postal service issued two stamps to celebrate the first film's 50th anniversary.
 The domestic stamp depicts Egon leaving prison, which is the opening scene in most of the films.
 The European stamp shows the whole gang, including Harry and Valborg.